Click a question to view an answer.

 Remember the expression, “Rome was not built in a day?”
 Well, awareness about seafood issues will not grow overnight.
 We are in the early stage of a movement to promote best practices in the seafood industry.
 While some waiters and waitresses may understand your concerns and be ready to answer your questions, for others your questions may be the first they have ever received.
 Have patience and feel good about your role as a responsible consumer, AND a leader.

 For some types of seafood–and shrimp is one example–the problem is not how many are caught, but how they’re caught.
 Shrimp boats use large nets called “trawls” which shrimpers drag along the bottom to catch shrimp.
 Unfortunately, shrimp are not the only species that are caught.
 For each pound of shrimp caught, 4 to 10 pounds of unwanted marine life–bycatch–are caught; most of which are discarded and die.
 While U.S. shrimp fishermen have been successful in reducing the numbers of sea turtles that get caught in their nets, bycatch reduction efforts are still inadequate in some regions.
 And in addition to bycatch problems, shrimp trawls can cause serious habitat damage as the nets drag along the bottom.
 Shrimp farming is not an acceptable alternative as many farms destroy natural habitat and create pollution or disease problems.
 The good news is that there are alternative ways to catch shrimp that are less-damaging than trawl caught or farmed shrimp.
-These less-damaging shrimp traps are being used in Alaska, California and Maine.
+These less-damaging shrimp traps are being used in Alaska and California.

 By choosing your seafood wisely, you can help shift demand away from fish and shellfish that are overfished or poorly managed towards those that are in better shape.
 Remember that the seafood selections you see in the supermarket and on restaurant menus are there because people are demanding them.
 You can contribute to the movement that encourages better fisheries management and abundance in the seas by letting your local market and restaurants know what you’d like to see and why.
 Restaurant and market owners are most successful when they listen to their customers’ requests.
 If enough people ask for a particular kind of seafood, the demand will become great enough to make it profitable to sell it.
 Remind your local seafood sellers that you are not part of a boycott, but rather you are simply asking that they offer more sustainable choices.
 And when you tell all the seafood lovers you know to choose their seafoods wisely, you are no longer one person, and you are helping to create the movement.